 Shakey’s automated planning system, STRIPS (Stanford Research Institute Problem Solver), was developed by Nils Nilsson and Richard Fikes.
 STRIPS composed a sequence of actions into a plan that enabled Shakey to achieve goals that were beyond the capability of its pre-programmed actions.

-The AI breakthrough was recognized on 16 February during a ceremony at the Computer History Museum in Mountain View, Calif.
-The bronze plaque dedicated at that event will soon be mounted in the front lobby of SRI International, in Menlo Park, Calif.
-The plaque reads:
+The AI breakthrough was recognized on 16 February during a ceremony at the Computer History Museum in Mountain View, Calif., which included a video created by SRI.
+The plaque dedicated at that event will soon be mounted in the front lobby of SRI International, in Menlo Park, Calif., and a second plaque currently resides at the Computer History Museum.
+The identical plaques read:

 Stanford Research Institute's Artificial Intelligence Center developed the world’s first mobile intelligent robot, SHAKEY.
 It could perceive its surroundings, infer implicit facts from explicit ones, create plans, recover from errors in plan execution, and communicate using ordinary English.
 SHAKEY’s software architecture, computer vision, and methods for navigation and planning proved seminal in robotics and in the design of web servers, automobiles, factories, video games, and Mars rovers.